confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 ENCODE(col1, input_encoding, output_encoding)
 ```

-Given a STRING that is encoded as input_encoding, encode it using the output_encoding.
+Given a STRING that is encoded as `input_encoding`, encode it using the `output_encoding`.
 The accepted input and output encodings are:
 hex, utf8, ascii and base64.
 Throws exception if provided encodings are not supported.

 For example, to encode a string in hex to utf8 use `ENCODE(string, 'hex', 'utf8')`